marcops/spring-webcrawler/README.md

 # WebCrawler

+This is a simple webcrawler using springboot with async process and will generate a sitemap in json format.

-This project is a Proof of Concept.
+> This is a Proof of Concept project.
 Use as you wish.
-The main objective with this project was to show my experience and skills about software engineering.
-I have developed having in mind the best write-code practices i've acquired on my career
+> The main goal of this project is to demonstrate my experience and skills in software engineering.
+I have developed with the best write-code practices I've acquired on my career.

 ## Prerequisites